adelaiderobinson/pr/README.md

 ## References

-Baugh Kira The Effect of Hurricanes on the Monthly Anomalies of pH and Dissolved Inorganic Carbon at the Bermuda Atlantic Time-series Study site.
+Baugh, K. The Effect of Hurricanes on the Monthly Anomalies of pH and Dissolved Inorganic Carbon at the Bermuda Atlantic Time-series Study site.
 Office of Citizen Scholar Development: Undergraduate Research. https://undergraduateresearch.virginia.edu/effect-hurricanes-monthly-anomalies-ph-and-dissolved-inorganic-carbon-bermuda-atlantic-time-series-0

 McDowell, W. 2022.
 Chemistry of stream water from the Luquillo Mountains ver 4923058.
 Environmental Data Initiative. doi.org/10.6073/pasta/1dd1a59a7e6fbe95fdf8736477d81b83